Beyond-Graduation/BackEnd/README.md

   Instruction
   _Use Token in Header of Request for all logged in activities_

-**For all logged in activities**, front-end must add encrypted Token for verification.
+**For all logged in activities**, front-end must add encrypted Token for in the Authorization of Header in Request for verification.

 ![Untitled](Routes%20Documentation%20%5BPrivate%5D%20d1c0d4414732473788c764efce2f2091/Untitled.png)